The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 The website is also available in eight languages.
 These include English, Chinese Simplified, Chinese Traditional, Spanish, Cantonese, Korean, Russian, and Portuguese.

-Wall of Coins provides a host of customer support features for new users and those experiencing issues.
+Wall of Coins provides customer support features for new users and those experiencing issues.
 They have a phone line that can assist users with order issues.

 Furthermore, the website has a FAQ section that deals with login issues and payment methods.
 They also have live chat functionality that does not work.
 The phone line is operational, but it is a US line.
 This means that users might incur additional charges.
 US residents can use the toll-free number on the “Contact” page.